micahwierenga/command-line-lab/readme.md

   - in the "my-favorite-things" folder, create a folder called "movies"
   - create a folder in movies named after your favorite actor
-  - create a folder in the actor folder named after the actor's breakthrough movie
+  - create a folder in the actor folder named after one of the actor's breakthrough movie
   - create a text file named after the actor's character in the breakthrough movie in the top level "movies" directory
   - move the text file to the breakthrough movie's folder
-  - look back at Sublime/Atom and edit that text file with a description of the character's role in the movie
+  - look back at Sublime and edit that text file with a description of the character's role in the movie

 - Organize your favorite music